-Day 7 Disembark for the homeward train journey via Edinburgh to London.
+Day 7 Disembark and travel by road to Edinburgh for the train to London.
 (B)

-Lower Deck and Standard Middle Deck Cabins with double or twin beds have two portholes.
+Lower Deck Cabins with double or twin beds have two portholes.

 On occasion, due to ferry movements the vessel cannot moor overnight at Tobermory, instead the vessel may moor in Oban after the visit to Tobermory.

 This four star boutique hotel is located in the centre of the city on George Square, close to Merchants' House and Queen Street Station.
 All 64 bedrooms include a complimentary minibar and decanters offering a "few wee drams" of vodka, gin & whisky, comfortable king size beds, TV and free WiFi.

 At just 150 feet, this elegant vessel can explore the region with ease.
 Featuring polished wood, teak decks and sumptuous furnishing.
 27 outward facing State Cabins spread over three decks, sequentially named after well-known Scottish personages.
 Each State Cabin has rich hardwood finishes, plush carpeting, air-conditioning/heating, dressing table, stool, wardrobe, satellite TV and en-suite facilities with shower, WC and washbasin.
 WiFi free/limited.
 Cabin wall lighting is from the SS France.
 In addition to the storage for suitcases under the beds there is a full size wardrobe.

 Top Deck cabin - This category comprises of six twin-berthed cabins on the ‘top deck’ being at the Reception Level and the same level as the restaurant.
 All have picture windows.
 (9.2 - 10.8 square metres)